 Linked to Independent

-When using Independant then the movement is completely independant of whatever power state the display device is in.
-Meaning, if the display in the room has been turned on by the PIR sensor and the display is then turned off by a user manually on the keypad, before the movement timeout has elapsed, then the movement sensor will not be able to turn it back on again before the movement timeout has elapsed.
+When using Independent, the movement is completely independent of whatever power state the display device is in.
+Meaning, if the display in the room has been turned on by the PIR sensor and the display is then turned off by a user manually on the keypad, before the movement timeout has elapsed, the movement sensor will not be able to turn it back on again before the movement timeout has elapsed.

 Linked to Projector/Screen

-When using Projector/Screen then the movement is following the state of the selected display device in the room.
+When using Projector/Screen, the movement is follows the state of the selected display device in the room.
 Meaning that if the display in the room has been turned on by the PIR sensor and the display is then turned off by a user manually on the keypad, before the movement timeout has elapsed, then the movement timeout will be reset and it will be ready to turn back on again immediately after the cool down period has elapsed.